hapax/hapax.github.io/fun.md

 ### Coding

 I code for fun and occasionally for work.
+A few languages I use:
 - For scientific computing, [Python](https://www.python.org/) is now reasonably fast and fully-featured when combined with [SciPy](https://www.scipy.org/).